 - Black, sludgy material produced when combined with coffee or tea

-How to Get Rid of Red Stains from Water
+How to Get Rid of Red Water Stains

-If you can’t get rid of the stains with typical bathroom cleaning products, there are many alternative home remedies you can try.
+If your test shows that iron is causing your stains, then you can scrub them away with a few different cleaning supplies.
 For example, applying white vinegar or lemon juice typically works on newer stains.
 You can also try mixing white vinegar and baking soda if you need a stronger scrub.
 For older stains, using an industrial-strength cleaner like CLR should do the trick.

-Need Help Getting Rid of Your Red Stains?
+Need More Help with Water Leaving Red Stains?